Esri/aws-for-geoevent/README.md

 Building the source code:

-1. Make sure Maven and ArcGIS GeoEvent Extension SDK are installed on your machine.
+1. Make sure Maven and ArcGIS GeoEvent Server SDK are installed on your machine.
 2. Run 'mvn install -Dcontact.address=[YourContactEmailAddress]'

 Installing the built jar files: